Public transportation in the United States: Urban rail

-Bus
+Bus transit

 Inter-city bus

+Information and statistics on intercity bus travel in the United States is available through the Federal Transit Administration's National Transit Database and the Intercity Bus Atlas at the Bureau of Transportation Statistics.

-In the mid-1950s more than 2,000 buses operated by Greyhound Lines, Trailways, and other companies connected 15,000 cities and towns.
+In the mid-1950s, over 2,000 buses operated in the U.S., including those of by Greyhound Lines, Trailways, and other companies connected 15,000 cities and towns.
 Passenger volume decreased as a result of expanding road and air travel, and urban decay that caused many neighborhoods with bus depots to become more dangerous.

-In 1960, American intercity buses carried 140 million riders; the rate decreased to 40 million by 1990, and continued to decrease until 2006.
+In 1960, U.S. intercity buses carried 140 million riders.
+By 1990, the rate decreased to 40 million, and continued to decrease through 2006.